-Use the VRI-iS screen to enable VRI-iS, view prescriptions, view the map, adjust parameters, and add sectors.
+Use the VRI-iS screen to enable VRI-iS, view prescriptions, view the map, adjust parameters and add sectors.

-Push Menu, Programs, and VRI to access the VRI-iS screen.
+Push Menu, Programs and VRI.
+The landing screen displays the Prescriptions tab.
+Push the VRI-iS tab to access the VRI-iS screen.
 Refer to Figure 170-1.